528hloni/Event-Management-System/README.md

 *The Event Management System (EMS) is a Java GUI application created to simplify the organisation and management of events.
 It offers features for planning events, registering attendees and managing venues.
-The system is linked to a MySQL database for storing event-related data*
+The system is linked to a MySQL database for storing event-related data using JDBC*

 ## ✨ Features
 - **Event Planning**: Create, edit and delete events with details like date, time and organizer info.